ArabidopsisDev/ArabidopsisDev/README.md

 I'm an introverted ISFP with a passion for object-oriented programming and real-world project development.
 If you were to ask me why I chose to pursue agriculture in university, there are two reasons: first, I didn't want my interests to become my career; second, I come from a rural background and have an indescribable love for the land.

 I have passed the National Computer Technology and Software Professional Qualification Examination and obtained the Software Designer qualification.
-I am proficient in developing desktop applications with elegant UIs using C# and WPF, as well as developing industrial control HMI applications based on the Modbus protocol.
+I am proficient in developing desktop applications with elegant UIs using C# and WPF, as well as developing industrial control HMI applications based on the Modbus protocol, full-Stack Development from ESP32 to Host Software.
+And I am currently utilizing WPF and modern C# architectures to optimize the code quality of industrial control software, striving to challenge the stereotype among developers regarding the poor code quality often associated with HMI engineers.
 I welcome opportunities to collaborate!

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

 ```csharp